veritrans/SNAP-Woocommerce/README.md

 ### Description

-Midtrans&nbsp; payment gateway is an online payment gateway.
+Midtrans&nbsp; Snap is an online payment gateway.
 They strive to make payments simple for both the merchant and customers.
-With this plugin you can allow online payment on your WooCommerce store using Midtrans&nbsp; payment gateway.
+This plugin will allow online payment on your WooCommerce store using various online payment channel.

 Payment Method Feature:
 - Midtrans&nbsp; Snap all payment method fullpayment
-- Credit card online & offline installment payment
+- Online & offline installment payment
-- Credit card BIN & bank transfer promo payment
+- BIN, bank transfer, and other channel promo payment
-- Credit card MIGS acquiring channel
+- MIGS acquiring channel

 ### Installation

 #### Minimum Requirements

-* WordPress v3.9.1 or greater (tested up to v4.5.x)
+* WordPress v3.9.1 or greater (tested up to v4.7.x)
-* WooCommerce v2.1.11 or greater (tested up to v2.5.x)
+* WooCommerce v2.1.11 or greater (tested up to v2.6.x)
 * PHP version v5.4 or greater
 * MySQL version v5.0 or greater